What you will study

-Innovation: designing for a sustainable future (T307), you’ll examine how designers, technologists, managers and end-users create and develop new ideas, designs and inventions and translate these into marketable products.
-You’ll look beyond issues of commercial and competitive advantage to whether innovation can be directed towards ensuring a socially, economically and environmentally sustainable future. undergraduate.qualification.pathways.Q72-1,module,T307,,1
+Innovation: designing for change (T317), you’ll examine how designers, technologists, managers and end-users create and develop new ideas, designs and inventions and translate these into product service and system innovations.
+You’ll look beyond issues of commercial and competitive advantage to whether innovation can be directed towards ensuring a socially, economically and environmentally sustainable future. undergraduate.qualification.pathways.Q72-1,module,T317,,1

 Modules quoted in qualification descriptions are those that are currently available for study.
 As the